johnwargo/eleventy-plugin-post-stats/readme.md

 An Eleventy plugin that generates a statistics collection you can use in your Eleventy sites to display stats for your site.

+Eleventy doesn't let you access page content from a plugin, at least I couldn't figure out how, so the plugin...

 **Note:** This plugin uses the [Writing-stats](https://www.npmjs.com/package/writing-stats) package to handle the character, word, amd paragraph counting.

+sample page uses mvp (add link) for formatting

 ## Installation